This icon () tells you which link takes you to the new site.

-You won't need to file a tax return if your only income is from salary and wages.
+You won't need to file a tax return if your only income is from salary and wages and the correct tax rate has been applied.

 You may receive a personal tax summary (PTS) if you require an end-of-year tidy-up on your tax.
 It will show any tax you have to pay or refund you will receive.
-If you don't receive a PTS you can still request one if you believe you're entitled to a refund.
+If you don't receive a PTS you can request one if you believe you're entitled to a refund.

-When you start your job as an employee you'll need to complete a Tax code declaration (IR330) to give to your employer.
-If your employment details change, you may need to complete an IR330 to change your tax code.
+When you start as an employee you'll need to complete a Tax code declaration (IR330) to give to your employer.
+If your circumstances change you may need to complete an IR330 to change your tax code.

 If you're self-employed you'll need to file an IR3 individual tax return.

-If you receive schedular payments you can claim expenses against your income when you file a tax return.
+If you receive schedular payments you can claim allowable business expenses against your income when you file your IR3.